Data modeling: Generic data modeling

 Generic data models are generalizations of conventional data models.
 They define standardized general relation types, together with the kinds of things that may be related by such a relation type.

-The definition of generic data model is similar to the definition of a natural language.
+The definition of the generic data model is similar to the definition of a natural language.
 For example, a generic data model may define relation types such as a 'classification relation', being a binary relation between an individual thing and a kind of thing (a class) and a 'part-whole relation', being a binary relation between two things, one with the role of part, the other with the role of whole, regardless the kind of things that are related.

-Given an extensible list of classes, this allows the classification of any individual thing and to specify part-whole relations for any individual object.
+Given an extensible list of classes, this allows the classification of any individual thing and to specification of part-whole relations for any individual object.
 By standardization of an extensible list of relation types, a generic data model enables the expression of an unlimited number of kinds of facts and will approach the capabilities of natural languages.
 Conventional data models, on the other hand, have a fixed and limited domain scope, because the instantiation (usage) of such a model only allows expressions of kinds of facts that are predefined in the model.

 Semantic data modeling

 The logical data structure of a DBMS, whether hierarchical, network, or relational, cannot totally satisfy the requirements for a conceptual definition of data because it is limited in scope and biased toward the implementation strategy employed by the DBMS.
 That is unless the semantic data model is implemented in the database on purpose, a choice which may slightly impact performance but generally vastly improves productivity.

 Therefore, the need to define data from a conceptual view has led to the development of semantic data modeling techniques.
 That is, techniques to define the meaning of data within the context of its interrelationships with other data.
-As illustrated in the figure the real world, in terms of resources, ideas, events, etc., are symbolically defined within physical data stores.
+As illustrated in the figure the real world, in terms of resources, ideas, events, etc., is symbolically defined by its description within physical data stores.
 A semantic data model is an abstraction which defines how the stored symbols relate to the real world.
 Thus, the model must be a true representation of the real world.

 The purpose of semantic data modeling is to create a structural model of a piece of the real world, called "universe of discourse".
-For this, four fundamental structural relations are considered:
+For this, three fundamental structural relations are considered: